gruebite/zzz/README.md

 null -> "parent" -> " child " -> "grand child]=]"
 ```

-### Lua strings will skip the first empty newline:
+### Lua strings will skip the first newline if it's empty:
 ```
 [[
 some text]]